MukundaSony/Ecommerce-front-end/README.md

 ![Screenshot 3](/screenshots/screenshot3.png) -->

 ## Contributing
-Contributions are not currently accepted as this is a basic template.
+Contributions are accepted as this is a basic template.
 Feel free to use it for your projects.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact
 For any inquiries or feedback, please contact [Mukunda Sony] at [rajsony1113@gmail.com].